nullstack/nullstack.github.io/articles/server-request-and-response.md

 ## The server key

-The server key is a proxy around the express instance that runs Nullstack under the hood.
+The server key is a proxy around the [Express](https://expressjs.com) instance that runs Nullstack under the hood.

 The server object is present only in the *server* context.